 ABSTRACT

-This study evaluated the suitability of soils at Rivers State University Teaching and Research Farm for sustainable cultivation using a rigid grid soil survey method and three mapping units were identified and delineated.
+This study evaluated the suitability of soils at Rivers State University (RSU) Teaching and Research Farm for sustainable cultivation using a rigid grid soil survey method and three mapping units were identified and delineated.
 Each of the Mapping units was represented by a soil profile described from the bottom to top to avoid contamination.
 Soil samples were collected from the three different profile pits and analyzed for their physical and chemical properties.
 Land suitability was determined by matching the soil's characteristics to the requirements for cocoa production, adhering to the "law of the minimum".
 The results indicated that the soils were dominated by sand particles (60-83%), with textures ranging from sandy loam to sandy clay loam.
 This high sand content provides good drainage, which is beneficial for cocoa.
-The soils also have a low bulk density (0.40–0.49 gcm³), suggesting good porosity for root development.
+The soils also have a low bulk density (0.40–0.49 g cm-³), suggesting good porosity for root development.
 Soil reaction was slightly to moderately acidic, with a pH ranging from 4.0 to 6.5.
-Organic carbon, total nitrogen, available phosphorus, and exchangeable bases (Ca, Mg, K, Na) were found to be generally low to moderate.
+Organic C, total-N, available-P, and exchangeable bases (Ca, Mg, K, Na) were found to be generally low to moderate.
 The study concluded that the soils of the study area were moderately suitable (S2) for cocoa production.
 While favorable physical properties provide a strong foundation, chemical limitations—particularly low fertility, moderate acidity, and limited nutrient reserves must be managed.
 The study recommends management practices such as liming, incorporating organic matter, and applying balanced fertilizers to improve soil fertility and ensure the long-term productivity of cocoa plantations in the area.

 Keywords: Cocoa, Evaluation, Research Farm, Suitability Assessment, Tropical rainforest